MrSeccubus/obs_autobuild_test/README.md

 </services>
 ```

 If a built is triggered this section of the services file makes sure that the source is downloaded from GitHub and packed into a tar file with the name obs-autobuild-test.xxx.yyy.tar
+I replaced the _'s in the filename with hyphens (-) because the debian build tools seem to hate underscores.

 Setting the version correctly
 -----------------------------